named-data/ndn-dot-net/INSTALL.md

-* We need to globally capitalize the override methods `equals` and `toString`, rename classes Signathre and PublicKey in the System namespace which conflict, fix the use of DateTime.Now.Millisecond, fix .length and .parseInt in OID.cs, remove the generated TcpTransport.cs since we use dot-net-tcp-transport.cs:
+* We need to globally capitalize the override methods `equals` and `toString`, rename classes Signathre and PublicKey in the System namespace which conflict, fix the use of DateTime.Now.Millisecond, fix .length and .parseInt in OID.cs, remove the generated TcpTransport.cs since we use src/tcp-transport.cs:

 In a terminal change directory to `ndn-dot-net/src/net` and enter: